 Interest-only repayments combined with monthly premiums into an endowment policy designed to pay off the loan at the end of the term.

-These are not as popular as they were, and involve both building society and an insurance company.
+These are not as popular as they were and involve building society and an insurance company.
 Repayments to the building society are in respect of interest only.
-The capital sum outstanding remains constant throughout the term, and is repaid by means of an endowment policy taken out with the insurance company when the policy matures or in the event of death of the policy holders.
+The capital sum outstanding remains constant throughout the term.
+It is repaid by means of an endowment policy taken out with the insurance company when the policy matures or in the event of the death of the policyholders.

 An EPC measures the energy efficiency of a property using a scale of A-G. It is a legal requirement to have a valid EPC for their property.